deadmr2/Will-Smith-vs-Chris-Rock-ASCII/README.md

 Ex.: "If you touch this prepare to be Smith'd"

 Licensing:
-you do you bro...
+you do you bro/broette...
 I hope this gets used anywhere and everywhere.